co-cart/co-cart/readme.txt

 = Where can I report bugs? =

 Report bugs on the [CoCart GitHub repository](https://github.com/co-cart/co-cart/issues).
-You can also notify us via the [support forum](https://wordpress.org/support/plugin/cart-rest-api-for-woocommerce/) – be sure to search the forums to confirm that the error has not already been reported.
+You can also notify us via the [Discord community server](https://cocartapi.com/community/?utm_medium=website&utm_source=wpplugindirectory&utm_campaign=readme&utm_content=readmelink) in the #bug-report channel – be sure to search the forum to confirm that the error has not already been reported.

 = CoCart is awesome!
 Can I contribute? =